 - Discoloration of light colored coats

-Have you used a Prong Collar before?
+Have you used a Herm Sprenger Prong Collar before?

 When used properly by training a dog to heel, and with the right dog we consider prong collars to be the safest collar you can use!
 You have to use far less pressure than any other collar, and you disperse the pressure on all the different points instead of focusing all the force on the trachea.
 Another thing to remember, when a dog gets a correction with a prong collar, it should always be as light as possible that will still get the dogs attention.